 Description

-Number 39 Bridge Street comprises a medieval undercroft, now a café, which was incorporated into a Neo-Jacobean style brick building designed by Edward Hodkinson and erected in 1864 for the landowner, the second Marquis of Westminster - the Row level and the upper storeys have a separate entry on the National Heritage List for England.
+Number 39 Bridge Street incorporates a medieval undercroft, now a café, within a Neo-Jacobean brick building designed by Edward Hodkinson and erected in 1864 for the second Marquis of Westminster.
+The Row level and upper storeys are listed separately.

-Originally 4.2 metres high and 14.5m long, the undercroft was built over part of a C2 AD Roman bath house and seems likely to have been one of Bridge Street’s C14 ‘selds’, or a one-product market, which were often a structure much bigger than a single shop or stall.
-Although the insertion of a floor at street level in 1864 subdivided and reduced its height, the undercroft retains features dating to around 1300.
-In 2022, it was occupied by a café.
+The undercroft, originally 4.2 metres high and 14.5 metres long, was built over the remains of a 2nd-century AD Roman bath house and likely served as a 14th-century “seld,” a one-product market structure larger than a single shop.
+A floor inserted in 1864 divided and reduced its height, but it retains features dating to around 1300 and was occupied by a café in 2022.
 The undercroft is constructed of squared sandstone rubble and painted brickwork.

-EXTERIOR: the café, which is accessed from the street, has a floor which was inserted in 1864, with the cellar beneath it comprising a tall medieval undercroft, that was perhaps used as a seld.
-The west cellar wall contains Roman bath-house masonry.
-The north and east cellar and café walls have C12 to C13 squared rubble sandstone masonry.
-An opening through the north wall, towards the east end, leads down eight steps, now concrete, to the undercroft which was formerly at the rear of number 37 Bridge Street.
-Its floor and lower walls are of bedrock.
-Towards the north is a rock-cut sump, probably medieval, which is fed with water.
-It has a timber rail on column-on-vase balusters which probably date to 1864.
-There are some oak beams and joists.
+The café is accessed from Bridge Street, and the cellar below contains the tall medieval undercroft.
+The west cellar wall incorporates masonry from the Roman bath house.
+The north and east cellar and café walls are built of squared rubble sandstone masonry dating from the 12th to the 13th centuries.
+An opening in the north wall, near the east end, leads down eight concrete steps to the undercroft, which was formerly at the rear of Number 37 Bridge Street.
+The undercroft’s floor and lower walls are of bedrock.
+A rock-cut sump, probably medieval, is fed with water and protected by a timber rail on column-on-vase balusters, likely dating to 1864.
+Remains of oak beams and joists survive.

-A rebated medieval doorway to the east leads to the remains of a Roman hypocaust which was perhaps restored when it was found during the redevelopment of the building in 1864.
-There are 27 surviving square, waisted columns in a rectangular chamber which formerly contained four rows of eight columns.
-There is a large four-course stone corbel and a smaller corbel to each side in the east wall of the café.
+A rebated medieval doorway on the east side leads to the remains of a Roman hypocaust, which was possibly restored during the building’s redevelopment in 1864.
+Twenty-seven square, waisted columns survive within a rectangular chamber that formerly contained four rows of eight columns.
+There is a large four-course stone corbel and a smaller corbel on each side in the east wall of the café.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.